jimmijazz/Shopify/README.md

 # Shopify

-An example for using the Shopify API to get orders with Python.
+Various Python examples and useful scripts for making use of the Shopify API.